aalami-muley/import-api-spec-to-design-center-action/README.md

-# Publish a specification to Anypoint Exchnage
+# Import a specification to Design Center

 This action helps to import and update a sepcification project in Design center.